October 21, 2014

 Some team members may find themselves temporarily in need of assistance due to divorce, particularly a single-parent not yet receiving any support payments.
 Victims of domestic abuse or other victims of violent crimes may require assistance with legal fees, moving expenses, or counseling that goes beyond the scope of their insurance policies.

 Finally, other disasters, such as a house fire or a home being struck by lightning may result in unforeseen expenses and hardship for families, beyond the costs associated with repairing the home or replacing lost items.
 Temporary housing and clothing costs, added transportation costs, and other miscellaneous expenses can prove to be burdensome for many families in the wake of this type of disaster.

 The above examples are only sample categories that are widely included in personal hardship grant funds, but certainly are not an exhaustive list.
 Each company’s profile is unique, with unique challenges.
-Speak with employees or conduct a survey to find out what their particular issues are, and then create your fund specifically to address the most pressing needs of your organization’s employees.
+Speak with team members or conduct a survey to find out what their particular issues are, and then create your fund specifically to address the most pressing needs of your organization’s team members.